Rahmanhusain/revibe/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to open an [issue](https://github.com/Rahmanhusain/revibe/issues) or submit a PR.
+We’re working on an exciting v2.0 update with an ad blocker and more groundbreaking features.
+Want to help shape ReVibe’s future?
+Join us by tackling current issues or proposing new ideas!
+Check out the [issue tracker](https://github.com/Rahmanhusain/revibe/issues) to collaborate on fixing bugs or developing new features together.
+Submit a PR to make an impact!

 ---

 ## 📜 License
 MIT License © 2025 – ReVibe